- Last Updated: 13 November 2019 13 November 2019

 The list of surplus items must also be sent to the Purchasing Department.
 If District inventories of an item are low, the Purchasing Department may choose to move the item to the warehouse.

-If the school receives no response to its email, the item(s) must be stored at the building until being auctioned or approved for disposal.
+If the school receives no response to its email, the item(s) must be stored at the building until being sold or approved for disposal.

 Following Board approval, the school or the Purchasing Department is authorized to dispose of the surplus property by the means listed below:

-- Obsolete textbooks, library books or computer hardware/non-licensed software are first offered to students of the school free of charge.
+- Obsolete textbooks and library books are first offered to students of the school free of charge.
 The remaining items will be disposed of in a manner approved by the Purchasing Department.

 - Non-electronic equipment appraised at $0 or having no known resale value may be thrown away or given to students at no cost.
 Obsolete electronic equipment, if disposed of, must be recycled.